 (a) People furloughed:

 This group includes you if you were placed on the government Coronavirus Job Retention Scheme mentioned earlier and often just called the ‘furlough scheme’.

 It was up to the employer to decide who to put on this scheme and whether or not to top up the percentage paid by the government to 100% of your usual monthly wage/salary.
 See our article on coronavirus furlough leave for further details.

 No employee should have been bullied or forced to go on the government scheme, but in practice, there may have been no other option short of redundancy.
 Being put on the scheme under duress like this could also be counted as a ‘detriment’.

 You had a right to resign in this kind of situation and to sue your employer for constructive dismissal.
-Although it is unlikely that many people exercised this right in the early months of the pandemic, it may be a last resort for you now that the furlough scheme has closed to new entrants.
+Although it is unlikely that many people exercised this right in the early months of the pandemic, it may be a last resort for you now.

 An alternative – and a preferable – option would be for you to reach an amicable financial settlement with your employer in the form of an exit package or settlement agreement.